 - do you want to keep spam complaints at bay?
 You can set up the API to automatically reject users who frequently mark emails as spam.

-- role-based email addresses, such as contact@ or info@, bring little to no email marketing ROI.
+- role-based email addresses, such as [email protected] or [email protected], bring little to no email marketing ROI.
 Also, they may affect your open rates and overall engagement.
 The good news is a real-time API can detect and reject them, too.

 - some advanced APIs can also detect spam traps, catch-all, and disposable emails.